agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 cases.

 **Example**: Experiments were made to understand the value of the parameter "general relativity" (gamma) and to see who was right.
-Newton made a 0 prediction and Einstein made a prediction of 1.
+Newton made a `0` prediction and Einstein made a prediction of 1.
 A graph showing the value of gamma over several years of experimentation, shows values ranging from 0.6 to 1.2 in 1920, to 0.95 to 1.05 in 1985.
-Just this was enough  to show that the value of gamma was closer to one than 0.
+Just this was enough to show that the value of gamma was closer to one than `0` from 1920 to 1985.

 **Definition**: The whole spread of the gamma values shows that in 1920 the value was close to 1 rather than 0.
-The CI was not important here but just the whole spread.
+The CI was not important here but just the whole spread of values was taken.

 **Checklist**: yes; true;

+---

 ## Chapter 3 a closer look at assumptions (2)
-### Case studies
 ### 3.1.1 Cloud seeding to increase rainfall (1)

 > (Massive injection of silver iodide into cumulus clouds)[1] can lead to